 Egoists donors by helping others they get self-interest, such as intrinsic satisfaction, the expectation of reciprocation, the desire to gain respect or reputation, or the expectation of a reward in a putative afterlife.

-The social donor is a friend, colleague, or family member who shared an email, social post, or talked directly to them about a nonprofit cause or event.
+The social donor is a friend, colleague, or family member who shared an email or social post or talked directly to them about a nonprofit cause or event.
 While traditional advertising and event marketing activities do play a role in how Social Donors hear about fundraisers, their main influencers are their social networks.

 Sponsorship or Major Donors